excalibur1234/pacui/README.md

 ### Start pacli without an UI
 After you manually installed pacli's bash file as described above, you can call pacli's options from your terminal without the need to start pacli's UI:

-For example, you want to display the reverse dependency tree of a package, just type one of the three following choices into your terminal (note that the letters "R" and "T" are marked in pacli's corresponding option):
+For example, you want to display the reverse dependency tree of a package, just type one of the three following choices into your terminal (note that the letters "R" and "T" are marked in pacli's corresponding option).
+It does not matter, whether you use upper or lower case letters for arguments:
 - `pacli rt`
 - `pacli -rt`
 - `pacli --rt`